 The Joint Venture's operating budget is prepared annually and approved by the appointed City and County Stadium Advisory Board.
 The budget is based on accounting for certain transactions on a basis of cash receipts, disbursements and encumbrances.
 The only fund budget is the General Fund.
-There were no budget changes during the 2022 fiscal year.
-The budget approved for the General Fund for the fiscal year ending June 30, 2023 is comparable to 2022 with increases to reflect inflationary changes in expenditures and the play of a normal 70 game 2023 minor league home season being played at the stadium facility.
+There was only one minor budget amendment to the originally adopted budget for the 2023 fiscal year.
+The budget approved for the General Fund for the fiscal year ending June 30, 2024 is comparable to 2023 with increases to reflect inflationary changes in expenditures and the play of a normal 70 game 2024 minor league home season being played at the stadium facility.